-Broward Technical Center gives veterans preference in the admission process
+Broward Technical Colleges gives veterans preference in the admission process.

-For complete information on eligibility, students should contact the Department of Veterans Affairs by calling 1-800-442-4551 or go to the VA website://www.gibill.va.gov.
-For information pertaining to the school's programs approved for veteran's training by the State Approving Agency, and for additional information regarding the admissions process, contact the school Certifying Office in the Atlantic Technical Center Office of Admissions 754-321-5122, McFatter Technical Center Office of Admissions 754-321-5840, or Sheridan Technical Center Office of Admissions 754-321-5545.
+For complete information on eligibility, students should contact the Department of Veterans Affairs by calling

+I-800-442-4551 or go to the VA website://www.gibill.va.gov.
+For information pertaining to the school's programs approved for veterans training by the State Approving Agency, and for additional information regarding the admissions process, contact the school Certifying Office in the Atlantic Technical College Office of Admissions 754-321-5122, McFatter Technical College Office of Admissions 754-321-5840, or Sheridan Technical College Office of Admissions 754-321-5545.

-Most programs are approved for veterans' training.
-Please note that blended/online courses are NOT APPROVED for veterans' training.
+Most programs are approved for veterans training.
+Please note that blended/online courses are NOT APPROVED for veterans training.

-If you are receiving Veterans' Educational Benefits, be sure to see the Veterans' School Certifying Official before registering for any Certificate or ATD program with and eLearning component.
+If you are receiving Veterans Educational Benefits, be sure to see the Veterans School Certifying Official before registering for any Certificate or ATD program with an eLearning component.